hello and welcome to

 Hey, I'm Bridie!

-I now live with permanent scarring on the right side of my brain that has resulted in the loss of sensation on the left hand side of my body from head to toe, a difficult chronic pain condition named Central Pain Syndrome, long-term fatigue and psychological damage which I doubt will ever leave me (but that’s ok!)
+I now live with permanent scarring on the right side of my brain that has resulted inhemisensory loss on the left hand side of my body from head to toe, an intractable chronic pain condition named Central Pain Syndrome, long-term fatigue and psychological damage which I doubt will ever leave me (but that’s ok!)

 a bit about me